-Year 7 - 13 Form time activities and Year Assemblies:
+Year 7 - 9 Form time activities and Year Assemblies:

 The Personal Development Curriculum lessons are complemented by Year Assemblies and form time activities which include informed debates and discussions.
 The Pastoral Programme is designed to run in conjunction with the PDC Curriculum and address key, age-appropriate topics.
-The form time activities or Year Assemblies which are delivered follow the below format, however this is flexible and may be altered based on the needs of the year group.
+The form time activities or Year Assemblies which are delivered are chosen from one of the following categories: